dhis2/dhis2-docs/src/user/using-the-maps-app.md

       filter to the data set.

-      - For data item of type _option set_, you can select any of the options from the drop down box by using the down-wards arrow or by start typing directly in the box to filter for options.
+      - For data item of type _option set_, you can select any of the options from the dropdown box by using the down-wards arrow or by start typing directly in the box to filter for options.